 Leo paced along the grassy field outside Pride Rock, waiting for Sarafina.

-"You should go," Uru chided.
+"You should go," Uru urged.
 "Someone's waiting for you."

 Sarafina looked towards Leo and smiled.
 "Oh, him?
 He follows me everywhere, it's so annoying."

 "I bet," Uru said with a knowing grin.
 She gave Sarafina a gentle nudge and the young lioness loped off to meet her admirer.

 "It's a shame," Ahadi sighed, "I was thinking she might be a good match for Taka."